 You can use XLingPaper to produce linguistic documents with at least five outputs, all from the same source document: Web pages, PDF, Microsoft Word, Open Office Writer, and ePUB.
 It automatically numbers sections and examples and keeps track of section references, citation references, and glosses/abbreviations.
 See Simons and Black (2009) and Black (2009) for the key notions used.

-The best explanation can be found in three papers.
-First, see Why Learn to Use XLingPaper, which has a summary of benefits for the author, the reader, and the publisher.
-Second, see Simons and Black (2009) for an explanation of the key notions and motivations.
-Then see Black (2009) for how XLingPaper addresses these notions.
+The best explanation can be found in two documents.
+First, see A Short Introduction to the Advantages of Using XLingPaper.
+Second, see Why Learn to Use XLingPaper, which has a summary of benefits for the author, the reader, and the publisher.

 A number of samples are available.